logansledford/personal-site/content/authors/admin/_index.md

 title: Logan Ledford
 ---

-I am in my third year as a Ph.D. student in criminal justice and criminology at Georgia State University.
+I am in my fourth year as a Ph.D. candidate in Criminal Justice and Criminology at Georgia State University, with a prospective graduation date of May 2024.
 My research interests include policing and network analysis generally, and I hope to intersect the two fields to advance policing research.
 Outside of academia, I enjoy watching sports (specifically Braves baseball) and movies/tv shows and, when time permits, playing disc golf.